 19. Pricing methods and prices

-(1) Before a corporation adopts pricing methods under clause 6(2) of Schedule 6 to the Act or determines prices to be paid by users, it must —
+(1) Pricing methods adopted by a corporation in relation to the provision of distribution access services must be consistent with the price control provisions and pricing methods set out in the access arrangement for the South West Interconnected Network approved under the Electricity Networks Access Code 2004.

-(a) within a reasonable time before doing so, provide the Coordinator of Energy with such information relating to the pricing methods or prices as the Coordinator reasonably requires for the purpose of performing his or her functions under section 6 of the Energy Coordination Act 1994; and
+(2) A corporation must —

-(b) take into consideration any recommendations made by the Coordinator as to those pricing methods or prices.
+(a) prepare and make publicly available a schedule of indicative prices for distribution access services that provides sufficient detail to allow users to calculate the electricity distribution prices likely to apply in any reasonable circumstance; and

-[(2) repealed]
+(b) make publicly available such details of its pricing methods as are sufficient to indicate to users how prices for distribution access services are established.

 (3) On or before 31 May in each year, a corporation must prepare and make publicly available a distribution price schedule for the following financial year.

 (4) A distribution price schedule must be determined in accordance with the methodology set out in the Prices and Charges Paper.